 Any student who is interested in Food Science Technology needs to look into North Dakota State University - Main Campus.
 Situated in Fargo, North Dakota, this institution is a logical option for students who enjoy the thrills of a large city.

 University of Missouri - Columbia is among your top options if you're planning on studying Food Science Technology.
-The surrounding area of a big city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.
+With over 20,000 students, University of Missouri - Columbia is among the biggest schools in the nation.

 You might want to commit to an ACT preparation class before taking the test because the average ACT score is 26.University of Missouri - Columbia provides graduate degree programs for those who wish to continue after earning a four-year degree.
 A virtual tour is a good way to learn more about University of Missouri - Columbia.